Welcome to the Wagtails!

-PE is on a Monday and a Friday so children will require full school PE kit on these days, although it is best to keep it in school if possible.
+PE is on a Tuesday and a Thursday so children will require full school PE kit on these days, although it is best to keep it in school if possible.
 Children should be prepared for both indoor and outdoor PE, as this can change depending on the weather.

-Spellings (set weekly, on a Wednesday, and tested on the following Wednesday)
+Spellings (set weekly, set and tested on Fridays)

-Grammar and Punctuation (set weekly, on a Friday, and due in on the following Wednesday)
+Maths, Grammar and Punctuation (set weekly, on a Thursday, to be returned to school by the following Tuesday)

-Project-based homework will also be set at different points during the year, where the children will be given a number of weeks to produce a finished piece relating to our topic.
+Project-based homework will also be set at different points during the year.
 When completing projects, other homework will be adjusted to allow children adequate time at home to complete these.
 Watch this space for information about our Claypole Bake Off project!

-Your child should be reading regularly at home and instances of reading should be recorded in their reading diaries.
+Your child should be reading regularly at home and this needs to be recorded in their reading diaries.
 They should also be given the opportunity to read aloud to an adult and there are questions in their reading journals which parents can use to help develop comprehension skills.